SyedHasnat/SyedHasnat/README.md

-<h1 align="center"> A passionate time series data analyst from Pakistan.
-Working on STLF (Short Load forecasting), Non-Intrusive Load Managment (NILM), application of RL (Reinforcement Learning) for energy trading.</h3>
+<h3 align="left"> A passionate time series data analyst from Pakistan.
+Working on STLF (Short Load forecasting), NILM (Non-Intrusive Load Managment) , applications of RL (Reinforcement Learning) for energy trading.</h3>
-- 📫 Contact me at eng.syed.its@gmail.com
+<h4 align="left"> Open for research calaboration on the mentioned topics, contact me at  <a href="eng.syed.its@gmail.com">eng.syed.its@gmail.com</a>

 <!---
 SyedHasnat/SyedHasnat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.